Do your employees always seem to be working hard, yet their total billable hours remain low?

 Start tracking time and improving utilization rates

-Some recommendations listed here require more information and more significant organizational changes.
+Some of the recommendations listed here require more information and more significant organizational changes.
 But other, like time tracking, you can implement right away.
 Want to see how our employee monitoring platform could help improve your utilization rates?
 Book a Time Doctor demo and take an essential step toward increasing productivity and profitability.